Tuesday, May 29, 2012

 Deville is more-or-less a trendier version of its sister deli Reuben's (a favourite of ours).
 With its retro/modern pink-ish décor, fruity cocktails and large booths, it's an ideal place to bring a date, or to hook up with girls for that matter (there were several girl-only tables).
 We thought the bar near the entrance was better suited for us, being a group of two guys.

-tagged date night, hookup potential, sit at the bar
+tagged date night, eye for design, hookup potential, sit at the bar

 You'll find typical diner food “with a twist” at Deville: finger food, burgers, sandwiches, ribs, roasted chicken… They up the ante by adding some interesting and/or “exotic” ingredients to raise regular comfort fare to the next level.